OpenFn/docs/adaptors/googlesheets.md

 Implementing batch processing for efficiency and resource optimization.

-The example below shows how to configure a trigger on Google sheets that sends data to Openfn on the first day of the monthas well as a code snippet showing how to retrieve report data from a Google Sheets spreadsheet and send it to Openfn.
-By customizing these functions to suit your specific requirements, you can effectively manage data flow between Google Sheets and Openfn.
+The example below shows how to configure a trigger on Google sheets that sends data to OpenFn on the first day of the month as well as a code snippet showing how to retrieve report data from a Google Sheets spreadsheet and send it to OpenFn.
+By customizing these functions to suit your specific requirements, you can effectively manage data flow between Google Sheets and OpenFn.
 ![Screenshot 2024-05-20 at 20 34 52](https://github.com/OpenFn/docs/assets/167166847/61ccd374-44bb-4634-b66a-556396914e87)

 ```js